alecthegeek/git-workshop/Git Workshop Student Instructions.md

 Revert is the better choice in the situation where the previous changes have been pushed to another repository.
 If they have, `amend` is a bad idea; you are re-writing history.
 Your remote repository may subsequently deny your amended push if the original was previously pushed.

+## Reset

+Reset soft and hard

+    git reset --hard

+Revert history to two commits ago (discarding them)

+    git reset --hard HEAD^^

+## Cleaning
+Remove untracked files (generally temp, generated, compiled)

+    git clean

+But it will complain that you aren't asking it to actually clean (force, `-f`)

+    git clean -f

+Or preview (`-n` or `--dry-run`) what will be done

+    git clean -n
+    git clean --dry-run

+Or clean directories (`-d`) too (not just files)

+    git clean -f -d